Martin Hinteregger

-Martin Hinteregger (born 7 September 1992) is an Austrian footballer who plays for SGA Sirnitz.
-A centre-back renowned for his aerial ability, Hinteregger gained a cult following among fans and was referred to as Hinti.
+Martin Josef Hinteregger (born 7 September 1992) is an Austrian professional footballer who plays as a centre-back for Austrian Bundesliga club Austria Klagenfurt.
+Renowned for his aerial ability, Hinteregger gained a cult following among fans and was referred to as Hinti.

 Hinteregger began his career with SGA Sirnitz before making his breakthrough as part of Red Bull Salzburg.
 He played in the German Bundesliga between 2016 and 2022.
 With Eintracht Frankfurt, where he began playing in 2019, Hinteregger won the UEFA Europa League in 2022.
-In June 2022, shortly after winning the Europa League, he retired from professional football at the age of 29.
+In June 2022, shortly after winning the Europa League, he retired from professional football at the age of 29, before making his return three years later in 2025.

 In addition, Hinteregger played 25 games for Austrian youth teams and took part in the UEFA Euro 2016 and UEFA Euro 2020 with the senior team, for which he made his debut in 2013.

 Club career

 Early years

 Hinteregger began playing football shortly before his seventh birthday in 1999 in the youth team of SGA Sirnitz in Albeck, Carinthia in the Feldkirchen District.
 There he progressed through various youth teams under the tutelage of his father Franz Hinteregger, who worked as a youth coach at the club.
 Hinteregger won several championships at under-10 to under-14 level with the Sirnitz youth teams and finished third at the Carinthian Futsal Indoor Football Championships in 2006 with the under-14 team.